alex-lt-kong/7-segment-SHT-display/README.md

 ## Design

-Essentially this project is a simple framework that does the follow:
+Essentially this project is a simple framework that does the following:

 ```C
 // Initialize two context objects